 This course aims at equipping master students (you) with the necessary background to critically assess different problems of the measurement of value creation in firms.
 These skills will help you to decide, when and which instruments of performance measurements are useful and when they are not.
 Measurement is crucial for value creation and thus, for the firm's success.
-The class starts with insights from both capital market theory and principal-agent theory and then introduces modern performance measurement systems and management incentive systems such as residual income, Economic Value Added, Cash Value Added, bonus banks and the balanced scorecard.
+The class starts with insights from both capital market theory and principal-agent theory and then introduces modern performance measurement systems and management incentive systems such as residual income, Economic Value Added, Cash Value Added, and bonus banks.
 This course is rather theory-based.
 The course also discusses empirical evidence.